daterre/Cradle/Assets/Cradle/Documentation/README.md

 Notes:

 * Variables are all of type StoryVar, which is a dynamic value type that can represent a string, a number, a boolean or any other type supported by the story format in use.
-You can also extend

 #### Story state
 When a story is playing, it can have one of several states.
 The state of the story is accessible from the Story.State property.